MontyTRC89/Tomb-Editor/TombLib/TombLib/Catalogs/TEN Node Catalogs/Readme.md

     Volumes, Rooms, SoundEffects, WadSlots, Enumeration, CompareOperator** - keywords which specify argument type and its appearance in UI.

+   - **(DEFAULT)** - default value for this argument, contained in brackets.
+For Numerical value type, it can be provided as is, e.g. `(100)`.
+For String value type, default string must be quoted, e.g. `("Default string")`.
+     For value types such as Vector3 or Color, standard TEN Lua scripting convention must be used, e.g.
+     `TEN.Vec3(100,100,100)` or `TEN.Color(128,128,128)`.
+It is not recommended to set default values for other value types, such as object or slot lists, as they may change depending on a level state.

    - **[ENUMDESC1 | ENUMDESC2 | ENUMDESC...]** - custom enumeration descriptors for this argument, as follows:

       - For Numerical and Vector3 value types, first and second ENUMDESC values determine min/max UI range of